Linuxfabrik/monitoring-plugins/README.md

 # Python-based Checks for Icinga, Nagios etc.

 This git repo provides various Python 2 based check plugins for Nagios and compatible monitoring systems like Icinga.
-All checks are tested on CentOS 7 Minimal, Fedora 30+ and Ubuntu 20+.
+All checks are tested on CentOS 7+ (Minimal), Fedora 30+ and Ubuntu 20+.

 If you